Skip to content

 Using Your Corporate CA

-1. Let ExfilGuard generate its keys (start with empty ca_dir, then stop):
+1. Let ExfilGuard generate its keys:

 # Creates root.crt, root.key, intermediate.crt, intermediate.key